GameOfLightAndShadows/SmarTac/README.md

 The idea behind SmartTactics is to build a new version of the AI for the TRPG.
 This time around, I won't use Unity, but Urho3D to create a prototype for Android.
 Again, this time around, the project won't be in 3D but will be in 2D.
 The goal is to do a proof of concept to show that I can develop a hard mode AI to make it impossible for players to win against it.
 In order to do so, I am planning to use diverse machine learning techniques and genetic algorithms in order to use Darwin's idea in order to select the strongest and most adapted AI for the hard mode.

+As of today (27/08/16), it is planned to have an AI able to classify states to understand whether the situation is
+- Good
+- Bad
+- Neutral
+- Unknown

+Over time, the bot will not only be able to classify game states but also, the both will learn to recognize the different possibilities that are available to it.
+By knowing what's available to him and using a reward system to be able to understand the game states, the bot will know when a decision was either good or bad.
+For instance, more XP can be awarded to the bot when a character is defeated but the total points will be reduced if it takes more time than usual to beat an opponent.
+Not only this, hopefully, I'll be able to implement a system able to react to more defensive/offensive party.
+Using a reward information

 Lately, I've been really into functional programming and F#.
 For the project, I intend to do it in F#.
 Since it's a port of AugmentedTactics, the first thing will be to take the implementation and port in a functional style with F# for Urho3D.

 ## Task list
 - [ ] Get to know Urho3D
+- [ ] Get to know genetic algorithms
+- [ ] Get to know neural networks
+- [ ] Get to know Asynchronous Programming with F#
+- [ ] Learn about reinforcement learning
+- [ ] Learn about supervised and unsupervised learning
+- [ ] Get to know SARSA algorithm
 - [ ] Create Urho3D 2D project for F#
 - [ ] Port character folder from AT
 - [ ] Port combat menu from AT